ora0600/confluent-live-dr-demo/part3.md

 terraform destroy
 ```

-When you got no errors all Confluent Cloud resources should be deleted.
+When you got no errors all Confluent Cloud resources should be deleted now.

 back to [main Readme](ReadME.md)